A Survey on Speech Large Language Models for Understanding: Model structure

 For discrete audio tokens, they are typically treated in the same way as text tokens.
 The core challenge lies in how to process audio tokens using only a text-based vocabulary.
 There are essentially two ways to address this issue:

 \begin{enumerate} \item \textbf{Token Mapping}: The most intuitive approach is to map audio tokens to text tokens that the LLM can process.
 Tsunoo et al.~\cite{Tsunoo2024} propose using CTC predictions to efficiently generate prompts—referred to as CTC prompts.
-Once text tokens are obtained, they are combined with tokenized input text to form a unified token sequence containing both audio and text information.
+After audio features are converted into text tokens using CTC, these tokens are merged with the tokenized input text to create a unified token sequence that represents both modalities.
 This sequence is then fed into the LLM for processing.
 This approach not only preserves the semantic content of the audio features but also ensures consistency in the LLM’s processing pipeline.

 \item \textbf{Token Space Expansion}: While projecting the speech modality into the text modality is straightforward, it does not achieve truly lossless modality fusion.
 Information loss and conflicts may occur during the modality conversion process (to be elaborated later).
 Therefore, researchers have proposed an alternative approach that modifies the input space of the LLM to natively incorporate the audio modality~\cite{rubenstein2023audiopalm,zhang2023speechgpt,zhan2024anygpt}.
 Specifically, this method augments the token space by adding audio tokens to the existing text token vocabulary, forming a unified token space.
 These new audio tokens are synthesized from the audio features extracted in the previous stage, thereby preserving a greater portion of the original audio information (illustrated in~\Cref{fig:space_combine}). \end{enumerate}